minnnh/Patients_Monitor_Platform/README.md

 # Patients Monitor Platform

-Hospital Monitor streamlines communication in a hospital setting with customizable roles for doctors, nurses, and patients.
-Users can easily create accounts, log in securely, and access/update their information on the platform.
-This fosters efficient information flow and a collaborative healthcare experience, enhancing overall hospital management.
+Hospital Monitor is an innovative platform designed to optimize communication and information flow within a hospital environment.
+With customizable roles for doctors, nurses, and patients, users can seamlessly navigate tailored interfaces that cater to their specific needs.
+The platform offers a straightforward account creation process, enabling users to register, log in, and log out securely.
+Additionally, individuals can conveniently access and update their personal and professional information through the platform, enhancing overall efficiency and promoting a collaborative healthcare experience.
+Hospital Monitor strives to create a unified and streamlined approach to hospital management, fostering improved communication and personalized care.

 ## Design of Patients Monitor Platform
 - All the funtions' entrances of this platform are shown on the home page, and there the description of the platform is also on the home page.